Critical behavior of ferromagnets CrI3, CrBr3, CrGeTe3, and anti-ferromagnet FeCl2: a detailed first-principles study: Introduction

-Unfortunately, the magnetic structure of layered magnetic materials mostly has been modeled qualitatively~\cite{CrI_bilayer1,CrI_bilayer2, CrI_bilayer3, CrI_bilayer4}, not quantitatively~\cite{J1_J2,MFT2}.
+Unfortunately, the magnetic structure of layered magnetic materials mostly has been modeled qualitatively~\cite{CrI_bilayer1,CrI_bilayer2, CrI_bilayer3, CrI_bilayer4,multilayer-2,multilayer-3}, not quantitatively~\cite{J1_J2,MFT2}.
 Most theoretical works on layered magnetic materials have either focussed on explaining the experimental observations qualitatively, \eg in bilayer $\rm CrI_3$~\cite{CrI_bilayer1,CrI_bilayer2, CrI_bilayer3, CrI_bilayer4}, or have used inputs directly from experiments to calculate experimental observables, \eg~the Curie temperature of \CrGeTe~calculated in ref.~\cite{sample20}.
-To our knowledge, the magnetic structure of layered materials has not been studied entirely from the first principles, and a first-principles study of their magnetic phase transition behavior and their critical temperature is missing.
+To our knowledge, the magnetic structure of layered materials has not been studied entirely from the first principles while accounting for full magnetic anisotropy.
+A study of the magnetic phase transition and critical temperature in bulk layered materials, which feature different in-plane and out-of-plane exchange interactions, is missing.

 In this paper, we calculate the Curie temperature of bulk ferromagnets $\rm CrI_3$, \CrBr, \CrGeTe,~and study the magnetic phase transition of the layered anti-ferromagnet \FeCl~along with calculating its N\'eel temperature.
 We model the magnetic interactions using first-principles density functional theory (DFT) calculations and study the magnetic phase transition using three-dimensional (3D) Monte-Carlo simulations.
 In Section~\ref{s:method}, we introduce our model for the magnetic structure.
-In Section~\ref{s:Curie_temp}, we calculate the Curie temperatures of three ferromagnetic layered materials, $\rm CrI_3$, \CrBr, and \CrGeTe{}.
-We obtain Curie temperatures of 55 K, 42 K, and 96 K for $\rm CrI_3$, \CrBr, and \CrGeTe, respectively, which we show to be in good agreement with their experimentally measured Curie temperatures.
+In Section~\ref{s:Curie_temp}, we investigate the difference in the magnetic interaction between \C~ and \R~stacked $\rm CrI_3$, and calculate the Curie temperatures of three ferromagnetic layered materials, $\rm CrI_3$, \CrBr, and \CrGeTe{}.
+We obtain Curie temperatures of 72 K, 49 K, and 103 K for $\rm CrI_3$, \CrBr, and \CrGeTe, respectively, which we show to be in agreement with their experimentally measured Curie temperatures.
 Further, we calculate the N\'eel temperature of a layered anti-ferromagnet, iron di-chloride (\FeCl), and find its N\'eel temperature to be $47\pm8$ K, and show that \FeCl~undergoes a double phase transition.
-Finally, we investigate the difference in the magnetic interaction between \C~ and \R~stacked $\rm CrI_3$.
-In Section IV, we present our computation model detailing how we obtain the magnetic interactions from the first-principles DFT calculations and estimate the critical temperature using three-dimensional (3D) Monte-Carlo simulations.
+In Section IV, we present our computational model detailing how we obtain the magnetic interactions from the first-principles DFT calculations and estimate the critical temperature using three-dimensional (3D) Monte-Carlo simulations.
 In section V, we conclude.